tldr-pages/tldr/pages/linux/pidof.md

 # pidof

-> Gets the id of a process using it's name.
+> Gets the ID of a process using its name.

 - List all process ids with given name: